msjimc/TransGBViewer/Guide/InterProScan.md

 ---

-Selecting a domain in the drop-down list (blue line in Figure 11) causes it graphical representation of it to be drawn at the bottom of the form (black box in Figure 11).
+Selecting a domain in the drop-down list (blue line in Figure 11) displays a graphical representation of the domain at the bottom of the form (black box in Figure 11).

 ![Figure 11](images/figurefeature33.jpg)